dougUCN/LANE/CONTRIBUTING.md

 # Contributing

-To contribute to the FE, open a pull request on [LANE_frontend](https://github.com/dougUCN/LANE_frontend)

-To contribute to the BE, open a pull request on [LANE_backend](https://github.com/dougUCN/LANE_backend)
+For contributors only interested in working on the frontend, please see the front end repository: [LANE_frontend](https://github.com/dougUCN/LANE_frontend)

+For contributors only interested in working on the frontend, please see the back end repository: [LANE_backend](https://github.com/dougUCN/LANE_backend)

 ### Working with FE and BE as submodules

-A submodule is essentially a reference to a specific commit in a branch in another repo.
-In this `client` points to the main branch of [LANE_frontend](https://github.com/dougUCN/LANE_frontend), and `server` points to the main branch of [LANE_backend](https://github.com/dougUCN/LANE_backend).
+A submodule is a reference to a specific commit in a branch in another repo: `client` points to the main branch of [LANE_frontend](https://github.com/dougUCN/LANE_frontend); `server` points to the main branch of [LANE_backend](https://github.com/dougUCN/LANE_backend).

-If the repository was cloned as in the [Readme](README.md) with the `--recurse-submodules` flag, then the FE and BE submodules will be populated with files.
 When working in `client`, this will be treated as if working directly in the FE repo.
 For example, `git branch` will display only branches in the FE repo, and `git push` will push staged files to the FE repo.
 Conversely, when in `server`, this will be treated as if working in the BE repo.
+When working in the root LANE directory this will be treated as if working in the main LANE repo.

-Note that a submodule is only a reference to a specific commit.
-To update the main repo, create a new branch and run `git status` to see whether a submodule has new commits.
+To update the main repo, from the root dir create a new branch and run `git status` to see whether a submodule has new commits.
 Then run `git add... git commit ... git push` as usual.

-If `git status` is not showing changes, `git submodule update --remote --merge` will also update the submodule.

-If the repository is cloned without the `--recurse-submodules` flag, then the FE and BE submodule folders will not be populated with files.

 The `.gitmodules` file in the root dir indicates which folders are submodules.

 **Note:** Do not move or delete the root submodule folder like a normal folder.
-You must use `git mv` or `git rm` so that the `.gitmodules` tracking gets appropriately updated.
-Then you must push a commit.
-Otherwise, tracking of the submodule will break.
+Use `git mv` or `git rm` so that the `.gitmodules` tracking gets appropriately updated before pushing a commit.
+Otherwise, submodule tracking will break.

 ### Github actions